 Children are encouraged to develop their talents and enthusiasm through extra curricular activities.
-A children's choir and orchestra meet weekly.
-Peripatetic teachers visit the school and give lessons on the piano, recorder, flute, clarinet, violin, guitar and percussion.
+A children's choir meets weekly.
+Peripatetic teachers visit the school and give lessons on the piano, clarinet, violin, guitar and percussion.
 Full details of instrumental music lessons are available from the office.